brollin/speak-the-spire-talon/README.md

 ## Installation

+> Note: if you are having any issues, make sure that your speak-the-spire-talon
+> Talon files are up to date!
+They will not auto update, so periodically you
+> will have to update them manually to get the latest functionality.

 There are five different elements that you will need to install to get Speak the Spire up and running.
 What could go wrong?